jensdietrich/shadedetector/README.md

  -vul,--vulnerabilitydemo <arg>             a folder containing a Maven project that verifies a vulnerability in the original library with test(s),
                                             and can be used as a template to verify the presence of the vulnerability in a clone
  -vv,--vulnerabilityversion <arg>           the version used in the projects generated to verify the presence of a vulnerability (default is "0.0.1")
+ -ps,--stats                                the file to which progress stats will be written (default is stats.log) -l,--log                                   a log file name (optional, if missing logs will only be written to console)
  ```

 ## Setting the Environment